Red Hat Linux Security Hardening Checklist

 Prior to hardening a system, an assessment of the system security posture can be done to identify what does, or does not need to be addressed.
 A Nessus credentialed compliance scan using the CIS benchmark for RHEL 7 would achieve this.

+Note that not all security gaps should be addressed.
 For example, in general you should follow CIS recommendation to disable ip forwarding so the server can not be used to route traffic.
 A threat example is an attacker using this system to route packets to a destination, thus bypassing a firewall.
 If this system is exposed to internet (an application server) the risk of this threat increases.

 However, if your server should act as a router, you can safely ignore this check fail.